2020s in economic history: Technology conglomerate

-Lina Khan was appointed as the chair of the Federal Trade Commission in 2021 with the promise to tackle American tech corporations for alleged anti-competitive practices.
+Lina Khan was appointed as the chair of the U.S. Federal Trade Commission in 2021 with the promise to tackle American tech corporations for alleged anti-competitive practices.
 In the same year, Facebook was found to not be engaging in such practices in a lawsuit brought by 46 U.S. states.
 Also in 2021, Alphabet Inc. was sued by a group of 37 U.S. states over allegations of overcharging on the Google Play app store.
 An antitrust case was also opened against the company by the European Commission.

 China started cracking down on domestic tech companies in 2021.
 After Jack Ma, the founder of Alibaba Group, criticized the Chinese financial system, he disappeared for three months.
 The ride-hailing firm DiDi was banned from local app stores after its listing in the New York Stock Exchange.
 Other online companies with American investment that were restricted included Yunmanman, Huochebang, and BOSS Zhipin.
 The rules for overseas financing were also tightened.